Harnessing Hanoi’s Appeal

 After dark a romantic location and trendy hangout is Hoan Kiem Lake, often referred as the Lake of the Restored Sword.
 This really is a masterpiece of Hanoi’s culture and history and locals and tourists alike flock to it just to be amazed.
 Originally constructed as a university in 1070, the lake depicts true Vietnamese style in a traditionally crafted architecture and gives visitors the chance to see a number of other sites including the Well of Heavenly Clarity, pavilions, turtle steles, passageways, courtyards and more.

 An evening in Hanoi would not be complete without a visit to the Hanoi Opera House, a building modelled on the Palais Garnier, the oldest opera house in Paris.
 Designed and built by French colonials between 1901 and 1911, the opera house is certainly one of the best types of colonial French architecture in the city that still exists today.

 In days gone by the opera house was used as a nationalistic tool but today it is possible to see mainstream performances by Vietnamese and international performers.
 The National Ballet is also part of the Hanoi Opera House and stages Western classics such as Swan Lake as well as traditional and modern Vietnamese dance productions.

-Visitors in 2017 are accorded a much warmer welcome than those who came by air and sea some fifty years ago with the intent of changing the cosmetics of a nation steeped in history but lacking the political savvy of its ASEAN neighbours.
+Visitors today are accorded a much warmer welcome than those who came by air and sea many years ago with the intent of changing the cosmetics of a nation steeped in history but lacking the political savvy of its ASEAN neighbours.
 Now, the only danger that a tourist might face is crossing a busy thoroughfare where motorbikes rule the roost and pedestrians take their chances.